Data export¶

 Overview¶

 Observe provides industry leading retention, but there are scenarios where you may wish to move data in Observe to an AWS S3 bucket that is owned by your organization.
-You can use Observe’s Data Export feature to move data automatically from any Event Dataset to an S3 bucket via two distinct job types; duplicate data and post-retention data.
+You can use Observe’s Data Export feature to move data automatically from a Dataset to an S3 bucket.

 You need to retain data for compliance purposes, but it does not need to be searchable.